Deep Learning for Engineers

 Content

-- Training of deep neural networks
+- Multi-layer perceptrons (MLPs) and training of deep neural networks

-- Graph neural networks (GNNs)
+- Graph neural networks (GNNs) to process high-dimensional topological data

-- Reinforcement learning (RL) and applications in control
+- Reinforcement learning for control and decision-making

 Requirements